FredCoen/recover-ether/README.md

 ## Ether Recovery

-This utility repo is an attempt to recover ether send to a wrong none existent address.
-By brute forcing a salt and leveraging CREATE2 opcode this repo attempts to deploy a contract with which you can recover the ether sent to the wrong address.
+This repo offers utilities to recover ether mistakenly sent to a none existent address.
+By brute forcing a salt and leveraging CREATE2 opcode a contract is deployed to the desired address.
+The contract contains a withdraw method with which you can recover the ether balance.

 ### Usage